 Module 3.
 Recognize and explain many useful relations in 3D geometry and projective geometry and understand how they can be incorporated in deep neural networks.

-Module 2.
 Visual representations can be categorized into generative and discriminative models, depending on whether they are supposed to represent visual appearance explicitly or implicitly.
 An explicit representation is typically an image patch of a part of a feature map from a deep network.
 Implicit representations are dual to image patches or feature maps, in the sense that they are optimal for a discriminative task, such as localization, detection, or classification.
-In particular, we will look into the problem of visual object tracking, starting from classical least-squares approaches (Lucas-Kanade), continuing with online-learned discriminative correlation filters, and eventually ending with deep-feature-fusion-based state-of-the-art algorithms and the transition to video object segmentation.
+In particular, we will look into the problem of video analysis: object tracking and segmentation.
+We will consider various techniques such as correlation filter and vision transformers.

 Module 1: Lecture slides; original papers by Hyvärinen, Gutmann, Hinton, Ng, Zeiler.